NexInfinite/redpandapics/README.md

-# Red panda pics
+# [DEPRECIATED] Red panda pics
-> New rust version out now

-https://redpanda.pics is a rest api to get random images of red pandas from our cdn.
-There are 2 versions of redpanda.pics, rust and python.
-Rust is the newer version with more endpoints and is what is live right now but python has upload features which are yet available on rust.
-(Coming soon)
+Was an old api to get a random image of a redpanda (as they were my favourite animal at one point), since has been deleted and the domain redpanda.pics has been taken by someone else; this is not me.
+Was a fun mini-project.

 # Rust
 The live version of redpanda.pics running of my server.